Pretty Woman (musical): Brazil

-A brazilian version premiered at September 2023 in one of the biggest theaters in the country, Teatro Santander in São Paulo.
+A Brazilian version premiered at September 2023 in one of the biggest theaters in the country, Teatro Santander in São Paulo.
 The cast included the Jarbas Homem de Mello as Edward Lewis and Thais Piza as Vivian Ward.

-Netherlands (2023-2024)
+Netherlands (2023–2024)

-A dutch version of the musical premiered on 8 October 2023 at the Beatrix Theater in Utrecht, with Shanna Slaap as Vivian Ward and Jan Kooijman as Edward Lewis.
+A Dutch version of the musical premiered on 8 October 2023 at the Beatrix Theater in Utrecht, with Shanna Slaap as Vivian Ward and Jan Kooijman as Edward Lewis.
 The show got a Diamond award for 175.000 tickets sold, and will end on the 26th of May.

+Zurich (2025)

+FBM Entertainment launched the show in Switzerland for the first time.
+It was performed at the Theater 11 Zürich from April 4 to May 4, 2025.

 Musical numbers

 The musical numbers from the original Broadway production are as follows: